Abhinandan-Ricky/training.python_web/source/presentations/session10.rst

     The basic idea is that any data that your app uses for configuration that is *external* to the app itself, should be separated from the app.

-    The link about contains much more effective explanations, read it.
+    The link above contains much more effective explanations, you should read it.

     We've already done this to some degree with our Pyramid application, by putting some configuration values into *environment variables*